 The large diameter of most water-bath or pressure canners combined with high heat settings for long periods of time can shorten the life of regular surface units and cause damage to the cooktop.

-If you plan to use the cooktop for canning, we recommend the installation of a Canning Kit.
+we recommend the installation of a Canning Kit.
 Order the kit (Part No. 242905) from your Roper dealer or authorized Roper service company.